muratk3n/thirdwave/en/README.md

 ---

-When I was a kid for a whlie I was obsessed with knife and axe throwing.
+When I was a kid for a while I was obsessed with knife and axe throwing.
 Took me a while to realize u have to control the flip so the tip hits the target.

 ---